ryanburgess/inclusion/README.md

  * [Stamped from the Beginning - The Definitive History of Racist Ideas in America](https://open.spotify.com/album/6PzcVM8Z1GMqeGlMBQ6ikX?si=HceQ3l1bT1G9jSW2EiNFGA) - This is a FREE audio book that does a great job going in depth about the historical racism in America.
  * [White Fragility](https://www.amazon.com/White-Fragility-People-About-Racism/dp/0807047414/) - A book that explores the counterproductive reactions white people have when their assumptions about race are challenged, and how these reactions maintain racial inequality.
  * [Waking Up White](https://www.amazon.com/Waking-White-Finding-Myself-Story/dp/B01EINQC3I) - This book explores race with the desire to understand the racial divide.
+ * [Reset: My Fight for Inclusion and Lasting Change](https://www.amazon.com/Reset-Fight-Inclusion-Lasting-Change/dp/039959101X) - Ellen Pao shares her experiences in her career and focuses on the fight to make an more inclusive industry

 ## Videos
  * [Why the Most Common Diversity Programs Don't Work](https://hbr.org/video/5108682441001/why-the-most-common-diversity-programs-dont-work) - The video helps share common mistakes that diversity programs make.